-- In the same year, in terms of forestry, 8,737 hectares are dedicated for natural timberproduction, timber-production in plantations, agro-forests, pasture/grazing land, mineral areas, watershed areas, community-based forest management areas and for other special uses such as tourism, fish, farms, ponds etc. - Historical data in terms of industries in Sta.
+- 310 In the same year, in terms of forestry, 8,737 hectares are dedicated for natural timber-production, timber-production in plantations, agro-forests, pasture/grazing land, mineral areas, watershed areas, community-based forest management areas and for other special uses such as tourism, fish, farms, ponds etc. - 311 Historical data in terms of industries in Sta.
 Cruz, showed that in the year 2008, there were no investors in the municipality due to a worldwide economic breakdown.
 Succeeding years, however, resulted to investors pouring in.
 In fact, in the year 2011 alone, over 21 hectares had to be converted into agro-industrial and industrial areas to accommodate these.
 This economic boom is also observed in Barangay Darong which hosts the biggest brewing company in Asia, the San Miguel Brewery, Inc., the CJ Toyota Philippines for xylose production out of the moisture content from coco shell, the HEDCOR which generates 42.5 megawatts of hydro-electric power from Plants A & B; the IPI Steel which fabricates industrial steel pipes.

+Table 2-41.
+Instolical Data on industrial Aleas in Sta.
+Cluz

-LOCATION INDUSTRIAL AREAS (IN HA.)
+LOCATION INDUS TRIAL AREAS (I N HA.)

 2008 2009 2010 2011 2012

 Darong - 3 5 5 5

 Astorga - - - 8 -

 Coronon - 5 - 8 3

 Zone 4 - 5 - - -

 Total - 13 5 21 8

-Table 2-35: Historical Data on Industrial Areas in Sta.
+Table 2-41: Historical Data on Industrial Areas in Sta.
 Cruz